 There are also three American Songbook tunes that are given bossa makeovers: ‘Baubles, Bangles and Beads’, ‘I Concentrate on You’ and Irving Berlin’s brilliant ‘Change Partners’, which works perfectly with a Brazilian twist.

 11. In the Wee Small Hours of the Morning

 Whilst Sinatra is perhaps best known for his brash, all-out swinging in front of a big band, his treatment of jazz ballads has shaped the way countless singers since approach this type of song.

 In The Wee Small Hours of the Morning – composed by David Mann, with lyrics by Bob Hilliard – is just one such example of that, released in 1955 by Capitol Records.

 The style of pop music may have evolved over the decades, from jazz to Motown to modern sounds, but the fact that it is often built on love songs has not.

 Society may have indeed changed in the 70 or so years since Jimmy Van Heusen and Sammy Cahn wrote Love and Marriage but Sinatra’s take on it in 1955 for Capitol Records sounds as fresh today as ever.

 9. The Way You Look Tonight

-Whilst Sinatra’s version of many songs on this list are easily considered the definitive version, The Way You Look Tonight has established itself as more of a jazz standard.
+Whilst Sinatra’s version of many songs on this list are easily considered the definitive ones, The Way You Look Tonight has established itself as more of a jazz standard.

-With versions by a whole host of legendary jazz musicians including Tony Bennett, Ella Fitzgerard, Paul Desmond and Errol Garner amongst others.
+With versions by a whole host of legendary jazz musicians including Tony Bennett, Ella Fitzgerald, Paul Desmond and Errol Garner amongst others.